Welcome - Thank You For Your Visit

 h.
 How does Brahma appear in non-Hindu cultures or religions?

-In some Buddhist traditions, especially in Southeast Asia, Brahma is perceived as a lesser god overseeing a particular heavenly realm rather than the ultimate creator.
+In some Buddhist traditions, especially in Southeast Asia, Brahma is perceived as a lesser god overseeing a particular heavenly realm rather than the ultimate Creator.
 Known as Maha Brahma, he is depicted as a god who believes himself to be supreme, used to illustrate concepts of impermanence within Buddhist teachings.

 i.
 How does the concept of Brahma inspire modern artistic expressions?